MusikAnimal/pageviews/CONTRIBUTING.md

 and compiled to PHP files in `/public_html`.

 ### Local
-Run `./node_modules/.bin/gulp` to watch for changes and automatically compile as needed.
+Run `npm run dev` to watch for changes and automatically compile as needed.
-You can also run tasks by app and function, such as `gulp massviews` for all Massviews-related files, or `gulp scripts` to compile only the JavaScripts, but `gulp` by itself should be all you need.
+You can also run tasks by app and function, such as `npm run dev massviews` for all Massviews-related files, or `npm run dev scripts` to compile only the JavaScripts, but `npm run dev` by itself should be all you need.

 Do not pay much mind to all the redundant asset files generated in public_html.
 When you run the production build (see below), the assets are versioned and all unused files are removed.
 The HTML sources the correct